openstack-archive/tripleo-docs/doc/source/install/containers_deployment/tips_tricks.rst

 `PROCESS_COUNT` variable that lets you override this.
 A typical debug run for docker-puppet might look like::

-    SHOW_DIFF=True PROCESS_COUNT=1 ./docker-puppet.py
+    SHOW_DIFF=True PROCESS_COUNT=1 CONFIG=glance_api.json ./docker-puppet.py

 Testing in CI
 -------------

-When new service containers are added, ensure to update the image names in `container-images/overcloud_containers.yaml` tripleo-common repo.
+When new service containers are added, be sure to update the image names in `container-images/overcloud_containers.yaml` tripleo-common repo.
 These service images are pulled in and available in the local docker registry that the containers ci job uses::